emissary-ingress/emissary/docs/user-guide/tls-termination.md

 kubectl create secret tls user-secret --cert=$FULLCHAIN_PATH --key=$PRIVKEY_PATH
 ```

-And then, configure Ambassador's TLS module like the following -
+And then, configure Ambassador's TLS module like the following and put into annotations in your service definition-

 ```yaml
 apiVersion: ambassador/v1